tock/tock/doc/wg/core/notes/core-notes-2021-02-12.md

  - leon: I think this could also be solved by an absract interface: if I request to write to something outside of valid bounds then the wrapper can reject the request; it can then pass friendly types to the internal impelmentation
  - amit: what about an additional type parameter with a default
  - leon: then you still expose this difference to the user; could make issues for use in hardware independent manner
- - hudson: if the user is requesting reads and writes from a given address, then they probably need t know the offset, not sure how you would hide that
+ - hudson: if the user is requesting reads and writes from a given address, then they probably need to know the offset, not sure how you would hide that
  - leon: if the user is just the kernel driver, it will need to pass through the requested addresses
  - hudson: if you're not going to propogate the raw address through, how would an app write to >4GB in external flash
  - amit: allowing 64 bits up to userspace feels not that bad